azureappserviceoss/wordpress-appservice-documentation/readme.md

 - Add a CNAME record to map your web app endpoint mysite.azurewebsites.net to your custom domain , say example.com
 - Login to Azure portal and go to your web app .
 Note your application must be using Standard or Premium Pricing tiers in order to add a domain.
 If the app is on another pricing tier , please change the pricing tier before moving the next step .
 - Click on **Custom Domains setting -> Add hostname**
-- Enter the custom domain ,say exmaple.com and click **Validate**
+- Enter the custom domain ,say exmaple.com and click **Validate**  .
 If the validation is successful , then click OK to complete adding the custom domain to your web app.
 If the validation is not successfuly , check if your CNAME record is configured correctly.
+- Login to Wordpress admin dashboard.
+Go to General Settings and update Site URL  as per instructions in this [article](https://codex.wordpress.org/Changing_The_Site_URL)

 ### Add SSL certficate
 - Purchase an SSL certificate for your domain on [Azure](https://docs.microsoft.com/en-us/azure/app-service/web-sites-purchase-ssl-web-site) or elsewhere if you dont have domain validated certificate for your web app.